Cat's Cradle: Reception

 After The Sirens of Titan (1959) and Mother Night (1962) received favorable reviews and sold well in paperback, large publisher Holt, Rinehart, and Winston issued Cat's Cradle as a hardcover original.
-Theodore Sturgeon praised Cat's Cradle, describing its storyline as "appalling, hilarious, shocking, and infuriating", and concluded that "this is an annoying book and you must read it.
-And you better take it lightly, because if you don't you'll go off weeping and shoot yourself".
+Theodore Sturgeon praised Cat's Cradle, describing its storyline as "appalling, hilarious, shocking, and infuriating," and concluded that "this is an annoying book and you must read it.
+And you better take it lightly, because if you don't you'll go off weeping and shoot yourself."

 According to Indianapolis Monthly, "In 1972, the school board in Strongsville, Ohio, banned the book without stating an official reason.
-Notes from the meeting include references to the book as "completely sick" and "garbage".
+Notes from the meeting include references to the book as 'completely sick' and 'garbage.'
 The ban was overturned in 1976."
-Additionally, the book was also challenged in 1982 at New Hampshire's Merrimack High School.
+The book was also challenged in 1982 at New Hampshire's Merrimack High School.

 Cat's Cradle was nominated for a Hugo Award for Best Novel in 1964.